k1nd0ne/MacOsSecurity/README.md

 ## Backups

-MacOS is becoming more and more intgrated with iCloud, which is generally a greatconvenience to normal users, but perceived as a potential data leak in some cases.
-You  should use an external encrypted hard drive time make regular backups with  **Time Machine**.
-I recommend when setting up your clean MacOs to do a backup which will act as a "snapshot" of your operating system default configuration.
-With this you won't have to reinstall all your apps and rebuild your Scudo rules for example.
+MacOS is becoming more and more intgrated with iCloud, which is usually a great convenience to a normal user, but perceived as a potential data leak in some cases.
+You  should use an external encrypted disk and make regular backups with  **Time Machine**.
+I recommend when setting a clean MacOs to do a backup which will act as a "snapshot" of your operating system default configuration in case you want to restore it.
+With this you won't have to reinstall all your apps and rebuild the basic Scudo rules for example.

 ## Going further